Volunteering for eight months in Germany

 To be able to participate in the programme at all, the applicants must be between 18 and 28 years old.
 For Karl Kübel Foundation the minimum age is 21.
 Applicants must have a school diploma as well as a completed vocational training or university degree.

-Interested young people can directly apply at our partner in India: Karl Kübel Foundation in Coimbatore/Tamil Nadu, email adress: email@example.com
+Interested young people can directly apply to our partner in India: Karl Kübel Foundation in Coimbatore/Tamil Nadu, email address: firstname.lastname@example.org

 There is a selection process including selection seminars.
 After being selected, volunteers are guided by Karl Kübel Foundation to prepare for the volunteer service in Germany.
 A preparation seminar will take place in Coimbatore.

-To be able to communicate in Germany the German language is essential.
-For this reason knowledge of the German language is required before leaving India.
-English is no official national language in Germany, only German.
-So the volunteers are asked to take part in German classes in India or find other ways of learning the language.
-This knowledge will help them to get along in Germany: At their places of assignment, in their host families and in daily life.
+To be able to communicate in Germany, the German language is essential.
+For this reason, knowledge of the German language is required before leaving India.
+English is not an official national language in Germany; only German has this status.
+In order to acquire German language skills, the volunteers are asked to take part in German classes in India or find other ways of learning the language.
+This knowledge will help them to get along in Germany, at their places of assignment, in their host families, and in daily life.

-Further criteria for selection are a general interest in other cultures, the desire to learn and experience new things and being open minded.
-Besides intercultural exchange and learning, another aim of the program is that the participants use the acquired knowledge and the new expanded horizon to make use of their new skills and give new impulses in their home countries.
+Further criteria for selection are a general interest in other cultures, the desire to learn and experience new things, and being open to different ideas and approaches.
+Besides intercultural exchange and learning, another aim of the program is for the participants to learn to use the acquired knowledge and their newly expanded horizons to put their recently gained skills to use and bring fresh ideas back to their home countries.